Nursery Stock Inspection Requirements

 - Blueberry plants or scion wood intended for intrastate or interstate shipment must be accompanied by a certificate showing that they are free from stunt virus and other diseases and pests.

-- Native perennials, shrubs, and trees must be inspected on the premises before being moved to another property.
-An inspection certificate and a native tree tag issued by MDARD must accompany native plants.
+- Native, wild-grown perennials, shrubs, and trees must be inspected on the premises before being moved to another property.
+An inspection certificate and a native tree tag issued by MDARD must accompany these plants.

 - Fruit tree or grape propagating wood sources must be inspected before cuttings are taken.
 Inspections are made during the growing season.
 The budwood certification program enables nursery operators to propagate fruit trees from certified scion wood and understock sources.